python/cpython/Doc/library/sqlite3.rst

 Instead, use the DB-API's parameter substitution.
 To insert a variable into a query string, use a placeholder in the string, and substitute the actual values into the query by providing them as a :class:`tuple` of values to the second argument of the cursor's :meth:`~Cursor.execute` method.

 An SQL statement may use one of two kinds of placeholders: question marks (qmark style) or named placeholders (named style).
-For the qmark style, ``parameters`` must be a :term:`sequence <sequence>`.
-For the named style, it can be either a :term:`sequence <sequence>` or :class:`dict` instance.
-The length of the :term:`sequence <sequence>` must match the number of placeholders, or a :exc:`ProgrammingError` is raised.
-If a :class:`dict` is given, it must contain keys for all named parameters.
-Any extra items are ignored.
+For the qmark style, *parameters* must be a :term:`sequence` whose length must match the number of placeholders, or a :exc:`ProgrammingError` is raised.
+For the named style, *parameters* should be an instance of a :class:`dict` (or a subclass), which must contain keys for all named parameters;
+any extra items are ignored.
 Here's an example of both styles:

 .. testcode::